 Your business should have its own Instagram, Facebook, and Twitter accounts.
 People use them and use them often.
 Even if you don’t enjoy social media, you’re missing out on a massive audience if you don’t take the plunge.

 - Don’t merely post once and then let it slide – answer messages, respond to comments and keep your newsfeed busy.

 - Use attractive photos of your best dishes if you are a restaurant, or quirky and gorgeous pictures of your desserts or cappuccinos if you are a coffee shop or cafe.
 Keep all the relevant details of your restaurant up to date and interact with your clients when they reach out to you.

-- Showcase your venue by making videos and run contests.
+- Showcase your venue by making videos and running contests.

 - You can even include an ‘Order’ button that will direct your clients to your website or other ordering portals.

-- Ask customers to ‘share’ or ‘like’ your posts; their reaction will be passed along to their friends and spread the word about your offer.
+- Ask customers to ‘share’ or ‘like’ your posts; their reactions will be passed along to their friends and spread the word about your offer.